scribd/Xcode-OptimizePNG/README.md

 Installing in to the Xcode Developer Tools at '/Developer', which was determined automatically by the command 'xcode-select'.

-Note: You can override this location by setting the environment variable DEVTOOLS_PATH if you have multiple versions of the Xcode Developer Tools installed.
+Note: You can override this location by setting the environment variable DEVELOPER_DIR if you have multiple versions of the Xcode Developer Tools installed.

 Do you want to install in to this directory? (y/n)? <b>y &crarr;</b>